-David also has an active trusts-and-estates litigation practice, which includes will contests, complex trust disputes, and the prosecution and defense of claims challenging a trustee’s performance of his or her fiduciary duties.
-David also counsels estate fiduciaries concerning the administration of estates.
+His active trusts-and-estates litigation practice includes will contests, complex trust disputes, and the prosecution and defense of claims challenging a trustee’s performance of fiduciary duties.
+David also counsels estate fiduciaries concerning the administration of estates, and serves as the de facto in-house counsel of two significant charitable foundations.

 Before joining Elman Freiberg, David was a litigator for 18 years at Mintz Levin (including 11 years as a partner), a litigator at Cahill Gordon, and a law clerk to the Honorable Robert E. Cowen of the US Court of Appeals for the Third Circuit.
 He also serves in the New York Family Court Volunteer Attorney Program, and served as a Special Assistant District Attorney for New York County.